pure-uwb/pure-models/Model/ToPublish/README.md

 Compared to the original models, we do not restrict our model to a single Cardholder Verification Method (CVM), but allow cards to perform On-Device Cardholder Verification (ODCVM) which is performed on the cardholder's device, such as a mobile phone, and includes checks such as face or finger print recognition.

 To model the extension of the EMV standard proposed in PURE, we have extended the model with a Diffie-Hellman key exchange.
+We abstract the UWB ranging by modeling the timing data as a nonce created by the card that it sends in clear to the terminal.
-We proof non-injective agreement on the Diffie-Hellman shares by including them in the integrity protected transaction data.
+We proof non-injective agreement on the Diffie-Hellman shares and the timing data by including them in the integrity protected transaction data.
 In addition to the integrity properties, we prove the original secrecy properties of the shared and private keys of the card and of the PIN.
 Furthermore, we prove a new secrecy lemma on the derived secret established by the Diffie-Hellman extension of the original protocol.